-F. Temporary Criteria.
+F. Temporary Standards.

-(1) Any person may petition the commission to adopt a temporary criterion applicable to all or part of a surface water of the state as provided for in this section.
-The commission may adopt a proposed temporary criterion if the applicable criterion is not being attained as reported in the CWA Section 305(b)/303(d) Integrated Report and the petitioner demonstrates that:
+(1) Any person may petition the commission to adopt a temporary standard applicable to all or part of a surface water of the state as provided for in this section.
+The commission may adopt a proposed temporary standard if the petitioner demonstrates that:

-(a) attainment of the associated designated use is not feasible in the short term due to one or more of the factors listed in 40 CFR 131.10(g) as demonstrated by means of a use attainability analysis completed pursuant to 20.6.4.15 NMAC;
+(a) attainment of the associated designated use may not be feasible in the short term due to one or more of the factors listed in 40 CFR 131.10(g) as demonstrated by the petition and supporting work plan requirements in paragraphs (4), (5) and (6) below;

-(b) the proposed temporary criterion represents the highest degree of protection feasible in the short term and adoption will not cause loss or impairment of an existing use; and
+(b) the proposed temporary standard represents the highest degree of protection feasible in the short term, limits the further degradation of water quality to the minimum necessary to achieve the original standard by the expiration date of the temporary standard, and adoption will not cause the further impairment or loss of an existing use;

-(c) existing or proposed discharge control technologies will comply with applicable technology-based limitations and feasible technological controls and other management alternatives, such as a pollution prevention program.
+(c) for point sources, existing or proposed discharge control technologies will comply with applicable technology-based limitations and feasible technological controls and other management alternatives, such as a pollution prevention program; and